DevelopsenseLogo

 Very Short Blog Posts (8): Two Big Questions

 Too often testing is focused on getting the right answers, rather than asking worthwhile questions and helping to get them answered.
 There are at least two overarching questions that a tester must ask.
-While looking directly at the product, at its customers, at the project, at the business, and at the relationships between them, the tester’s first question is “Is there a problem here?”
-When the tester observes anything looks … Read more
+While looking directly at the product, at its customers, at the project, at the business, and at the relationships between them, the tester’s first question — and a question the tester must ask continuously, expansively, and tacitly … Read more

 Very Short Blog Posts (7): Planning vs. Preparation